specificator/SpecIFicator.Framework/src/SpecIFicator.Framework/Nuget.md

 ﻿SpecIFicator frontend framework to provide a user interface framework with plugin management.

 ## Changes
+### 2.2.0
+* Update nuget reference of SpecIF.ViewModels to 2.0.4.9
+* Load plugins in debug mode from Debug subdirectory

 ### 2.1.1
 * Update nuget reference of SpecIF.ViewModels to 2.0.3.8